robinnong/robinnong/README.md

 - 👩‍💻 In 2019, I chose to transition from a career in Architecture to tech.
 - 🔍 On the hunt for my first developer role.
-- 🌱 Learning Vue and React.
+- 🌱 Learning <b>Vue, React and Gatsby</b>.
 Check out my recently updated repos for my progress.
 - 😄 Pronouns: She/her
-- ⚡ Outside of coding, I enjoy photography, painting, running and climbing.
+- ⚡ Outside of coding, I enjoy photography, painting, running and climbing 🧗‍♀️.

 Personal Portfolio ✨<a href="https://www.robinnong.com/">HERE</a>✨